The fund invests in companies that are positioned to benefit from, and contribute to, sustainable development

 , which includes the commitment that we will not pursue risk adjusted returns to the extent that our actions will knowingly harm others.
 We have seen many companies that we would not invest in on this basis that would pass traditional negative screens and even some that would be considered “positive”, such as renewable energy companies that operate in harmful or unethical ways.
-For this reason every analyst and the investment team as whole is responsible for avoiding any allocation of client capital to harmful companies, in accordance with our investment philosophy and strategy.
+For this reason every analyst and the investment team as whole is responsible for avoiding any allocation of client capital to harmful companies.